datastaxdevs/workshop-sql-to-nosql-migration/README.md

 [🏠 Back to Table of Contents](#table-of-content)

 ## 3. Generate your Astra application token
-In order for you to securely connect to your Cassandra database on Astra you need to generate an application token.
+In order for you to securely connect to your Cassandra database on Astra DB you need to generate an application token.
 The cool thing once you generate this once you can then use it for any of your applications or tools to talk to your database.

 ### ✅ 3a.
 Generate your application token
 If you don't already have one follow the instructions [**HERE**](https://docs.datastax.com/en/astra/docs/manage-application-tokens.html#_create_application_token) to generate your new token. **Don't forget to download it once created because you will not be able to see it again** without generating a new one.